 - Consideration for merit-based commercial bank scholarships

-To learn more about commercial banking, view the "Commercial Lending and Capital Structure" and "Start to Finish: How to Close a Deal" videos.
+To learn more about commercial banking, view the "Commercial Lending and Capital Structure" and "Start to Finish: How to Initiate and Close a Deal" videos.
 If you have additional questions, please contact Mr. Ernest Fletcher, Jr. at 254-710-7481 or Ernest_Fletcher@baylor.edu.